Hale House (Los Angeles, California): Architecture

 This picturesque structure is an outstanding example of the late Victorian period in Los Angeles.
 Its prime significance is that it perhaps best embodies the essence of, or the most typical features of, this historical style in one given example.
 The building incorporates the ornate carving of wood, both inside and out, that is fast disappearing.
 The chimney is characteristic of the high Victorian 'town house' of the period, and the workmanship compares with that of the best built mansions on the old Bunker Hill.

 During the renovation of the house, chips of the original colors were found on the house.
 The exterior, which is mostly pink and teal, was painted with colors that were duplicated from the original colors that were found on chips on the house.
 The interior has been restored to recreate the appearance that it is believed to have had in 1899, but many of the house's original interior features remain intact.
 For instance, the "wainscoting downstairs, called Lincrusta, is original to the house and made of a pressed paper mixture processed to look like embossed leather."
 The oriental door bracket in the front parlor as well as the Eastlake-style dining table and chairs had been purchased by the Hale family.
 The Hale House and other old Los Angeles landmark structures are open for public tours, for a fee, at the Heritage Square Museum.

 In popular culture

 The Hale House appears in the title sequences of Amanda's starring Beatrice Arthur.
 In the series, the Hale House features as the Californian hotel, Amanda's by the Sea, owned by Amanda Cartwright.

 The Hale House also briefly appears in the original (promo film) music video for country artist Glen Campbell's song Wichita Lineman.
 The video was filmed in 1969.

 The Hale House is seen on the cover of Coal Chamber's 1997 eponymous album.

 The Hale House is the shooting location for the outside of ‘Ghost Tour’, a sketch in season 2 of I Think You Should Leave with Tim Robinson.

+The exterior of the Hale House is used as the home of the widow Douglas in the 2015 film Band of Robbers, based on The Adventures of Tom Sawyer by Mark Twain, 1879.